Mitochondrial disease

 Cell anatomy showing mitochondria

-Q: How common is it?
+Q: How common is mitochondrial disease?

 A: Individual variants can be very rare.
 But because there over 1000 variants, together they actually form the most common genetic illness.
 Around 1 in 5000 adults and children are affected.
-That is similar to say, cystic fibrosis and motor neurone disease – and yet mito is barely heard of.
+That is similar to say, cystic fibrosis and motor neurone disease – and yet mitochondrial disease is barely heard of.

-Q: Is it a serious illness?
+Q: Is mitochondrial disease a serious illness?

-Q: How do people get it?
+Q: How do people get mitochondrial disease?

-A1: The simple answer: Through having a faulty gene.
+A: The simple answer: Through having a faulty gene.
 This can be hereditary from one or both parents, or can happen spontaneously.

-A2: The more complex answer: There are an estimated 20,000 genes in our ‘whole body’ – or nuclear – DNA and 1000+ of those can affect mitochondrial function if they’re faulty.
+The more complex answer: There are an estimated 20,000 genes in our ‘whole body’ – or nuclear – DNA and 1000+ of those can affect mitochondrial function if they’re faulty.

 To complicate things further, the mitochondria themselves also have their own DNA which has 37 genes which can also cause reduced mitochondrial function if they’re faulty.
 This is inherited from the mother only and means all children are definitely affected – but this can be to very varying degrees.

-Q: How is mito diagnosed?
+Q: How is mitochondrial disease diagnosed?

-Q: What are the symptoms?
+Q: What are the symptoms of mitochondrial disease?

-Q: Can it be treated or cured?
+Q: Can mitochondrial disease be treated or cured?

 A: Many common conditions which affect millions of people are known to involve mitochondrial damage – just like mitochondrial disease does.
-These include autism, cancer, COVID-19, dementia, diabetes, epilepsy, heart disease, MS, motor neurone disease sepsis, stroke … and many more.
+These include autism, cancer, COVID-19, dementia, diabetes, epilepsy, heart disease, MS, motor neurone disease sepsis, stroke… and many more.

 In these conditions, the mitochondrial dysfunction is secondary.
-It’s not the main illness, but happens as a result of the main illness.
-Unlike in mitochondrial disease where it’s the primary issue i.e. the root cause of the condition.
+It’s not the main illness, but happens as a result of the main illness – unlike in mitochondrial disease where it’s the primary issue i.e. the root cause of the condition.

 Mito Matters to Millions zap

-Q: Why is research so vital?
+Q: Why is mitochondrial research so vital?

 There are many variants of mitochondrial disease and some of these can be grouped together.
 So there are names for different ‘types’ of mito too, such as: